-From spring 2016, Flatpack will be working across the West Midlands as part of a new partnership with the BFI Film Audience Network (FAN).
+Since spring 2016, Flatpack have been working across the West Midlands as part of a new partnership with the BFI Film Audience Network (FAN).
 The project is called Flatpack: Assemble and the aim is to help build a more thriving, connected film community in the region.
 So what will this mean in practice?

 More going on